City-of-Helsinki/smbackend/README.md

 ./manage.py index_search_columns
 ```

+7. Redis
+Redis is used for caching and as a message broker for Celery.
+Install Redis.
+Ubuntu: `sudo apt-get install redis-server`

-7. Celery
+8. Celery

-Install and run a message broker such as RabbitMQ or Redis.
+Install and run a message broker such as Redis or RabbitMQ.
+Redis is recommended as it is also used for caching.
 Configure the message broker in the environment variable "CELERY_BROKER_URL".
 Start a Celery worker to handle asynchronous tasks locally with command:
 ```